Cray-HPE/hms-build-image-workflows/README.md

 ### Full example
 Sample build and publish docker images workflow (`.github/workflows/build_and_release_image.yaml`) in use by the [hms-power-control repository](https://github.com/Cray-HPE/hms-power-control/blob/develop/.github/workflows/build_and_release_image.yaml).

-**IMPORTANT** when creating or migrating a repository to use this workflow make sure that the value for `.jobs.build_and_release.with.image-name` is set to the desired image name for the repository.
+**IMPORTANT** when creating or migrating a repository to use this workflow make sure that the value for `.jobs.build_and_release.with.image-name` is set to the desired image name for the container registry.
 ```yaml
 name: Build and Publish Docker Images
 on: